Python-GIS-book/site/source/back-matter/md/glossary.md

   A web application that allows users to combine rich-formtted text with code cells in an interactive document.
   Jupyter Notebooks can contain nicely formatted text, equations, images, interactive visualizations, and more.
   More information can be found at <https://jupyter.org/>.

+Left outer join
+  A left outer join includes all the rows from the left (Geo)DataFrame and those rows from the right (Geo)DataFrame that have a matching key in the table, or that intersect or match based on the specified spatial relationship (e.g., intersects, contains, within).
+If there is no matching row in the right (Geo)DataFrame for a row in the left (Geo)DataFrame, the result will still include the row from the left (Geo)DataFrame, but with missing values (NaNs) in the columns from the right (Geo)DataFrame.

 Library
   A group of related modules.
 See definition of a *{term}`module`*.